isomerpages/mas-moneysense/_buying-a-home/Buying a Property: How Much Can You Afford?.md

 <p>No penalty for early repayment</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>May incur fees for *Early repayment and/or *Refinancing within lock-in
+<p>May incur fees for *Early repayment and/ or *Refinancing within lock-in
 period</p>
 </td>
 </tr>